 Certain social media platforms are more suitable for business people than others.
 Ensure you are engaging with the preferred social media platforms of the organisers and always use the specific hashtag.
 For example, for the Network Albion Business Club events, always use #NetworkAlbion alongside any social post!

 Appropriate messaging gives the receiver the dignity of responding at their own convenience.
 (Their silence will tell us a lot too.)
-If you did our homework and have a genuine point of interest, then you can send a short message to let them know you’re glad they’ll be at the upcoming event and will look out for them!
+If you did your homework and have a genuine point of interest, send a short message to let them know you’re glad they’ll be at the upcoming event and will look out for them!